The Resistance Cover Art

 Michael’s voice dropped to a whisper.

-“Rodriguez, they’re doing public conversions now.
-I saw one in Washington Square.
+“They’re doing public conversions now.
+I witnessed one in Washington Square.
 Five Resistance members, one after another.
 Forced integration as entertainment.”

 Rodriguez’s knuckles went white on her weapon grip.